 Cleft lip and palate

 Cleft lip and cleft palate are birth defects of the upper lip and palate (roof of the mouth).
-About one in every 700 to 1000 babies will be born with one of these conditions.
+About one in every 700 babies will be born with a cleft defect.

 Cleft defects can be divided into three main groups: